tdhopper/c.tdhopper.com/content/post/welcome-page.md

 🖥️ **Personal Projects**:

-I have an [occasional podcast](https://podcast.tdhopper.com) where I talk to friends about things they're interested in.
+I have an [occasional podcast](https://podcast.tdhopper.com) in which I talk to friends about things they're interested in.
 You can find it in your podcast directory or at [podcast.tdhopper.com](https://podcast.tdhopper.com).

 Years ago, I created [Should I Get a Phd?](https://shouldigetaphd.com) where I interviewed nine friends about whether a young, bright student should consider pursuing a PhD.
-This it the resource I wish I'd had before starting a PhD program, and it's been useful to many.
+This is the resource I wish I'd had before starting a PhD program, and it's been useful to many.

 [Python Plotting for Exploratory Data Analysis](https://pythonplot.com) is a Rosetta Stone for Python plotting libraries, and it also compares them to the GOAT of plotting libraries: ggplot.

-I created [Notes on Dirichlet Processes](https://dp.tdhopper.com) after working on a [DARPA](https://www.darpa.mil) funded open source project for developing [Bayesian nonparametric models in Python](http://datamicroscopes.github.io).
-I did a lot of work to understand Bayesian nonparametrics and derive the Gibbs sampler for Hierarchichal Dirichlet Processes.
+I created [Notes on Dirichlet Processes](https://dp.tdhopper.com) after working on a [DARPA](https://www.darpa.mil)-funded open source project for developing [Bayesian nonparametric models in Python](http://datamicroscopes.github.io).
+I did a lot of work to understand Bayesian nonparametrics and derive the Gibbs sampler for Hierarchical Dirichlet Processes.
 [Notes on Dirichlet Processes](https://dp.tdhopper.com) shares what I learned for the benefit of others.

 I enjoy wildlife and nature photography in my free time. [dothopper photo](https://photos.tdhopper.com) is my gallary.